kalendar/assessments/srl/motivation/mindset/medium.md

 ## Mindset

-Mindset refers to your *beliefs* about whether you think your intelligence or ability is fixed (called a Fixed mindset) or if it can change over time (called a Growth mindset).
-It refers to your *beliefs* about intelligence, but does not represent whether or not you are smart.
+Mindset refers to your *beliefs* about whether intelligence or ability is fixed (called a fixed mindset) or can change over time (a growth mindset).
+Mindset refers to your *beliefs* about intelligence, not whether or not you are smart.

-The SRL survey showed that you have a Mixed mindset; that is, you exhibit some tendencies of a Growth mindset (i.e., believing that intelligence can be changed with effort) and a Fixed mindset (i.e., believing intelligence cannot be changed over time).
-Look at the two scenarios below to more clearly see the distinction between a Fixed and Growth mindset.
+The SRL survey results suggest that you have a mixed mindset: You answered some questions with a growth mindset, and others with a fixed mindset.
+The two scenarios below illustrate the distinctions between a fixed and growth mindset, as well as their influences on people's behavior.

-> **FIXED**: Ben recently received a poor grade on his science midterm and was quick to label himself as "bad at science" and "a failure".
-Ben decided he was not capable of doing well on the final, and thought that no amount of effort and practice could change that; why would he put in the effort to study if it wouldn’t make a difference?
-Ben stopped paying attention in class, felt defeated, and barely studied for the final exam.
+> **FIXED**: Ben  received a poor grade on his science midterm and was quick to label himself as "bad at science" and "a failure".
+Ben decided he was not capable of doing well on the final, and no amount of effort and practice could change that: Why would he put the effort into studying if it wouldn’t make a difference?
+Feeling defeated, Ben stopped paying attention in class and barely studied for the final exam.

-> **GROWTH**: Nicole took the same science midterm also received a poor grade.
+> **GROWTH**: Nicole took the same science midterm and also received a poor grade.
 Nicole thought she must not have studied well enough.
-Although she was disappointed with the grade, Nicole understood that it she could improve her ability to learn if she puts in more effort and studies the material more thoroughly.
-Nicole took more detailed class notes, asked questions to clarify her confusions, and studied every week using study aids to help her master the material.
+Although she was disappointed with the grade, Nicole understood that it she could improve if she put in more effort and studied the material more thoroughly.
+Nicole took more detailed class notes, asked questions to clear up confusion, and studied every week using study aids to help her master the material.

-Although you have a Fixed mindset right now, you can change it to a Growth mindset; that is, you can learn to think that your intelligence can be improved with effort.
+Although you might have a mixed mindset right now, you can change it to a growth mindset.
+That is, you can learn to think and *act* like your intelligence can be improved with effort.

-To develop a more consistent Growth mindset:

-1. Think of a challenge as an opportunity to learn rather than something to overcome
-2. View mistakes as a natural part of learning
-3. Pay attention to the things you say to yourself.
-Keep reminding yourself that you can improve if you just keep trying.
+To learn more about how to develop a solid growth mindset, click on the Do button, below.